 257 "File RESAmericasEISv5.docx A. ECP-1 aquifer tests summary report; B. Geochemical and isotopic data for the Arrow Canyon Range Cell and surrounding areas; C. Horizontal and vertical elevation control and water levels for carbonate-rock and associated wells located in the Apex, California Wash, Hidden Valley, Coyote Spring Valley, and Moapa areas; D. Nevada State Engineer hydrographic basin abstracts of active water rights status, current through 8/17/00; E. Monitoring plan, Moapa Band of Paiute Indians; F. Summary of groundwater development impacts in the upper Moapa Valley, Nevada.
-Since these data have been published and are in the public domain, they are not reproduced herein.
-In addition to these sources, the annually-published U.S. Geological Survey ""Water Resources Data - Nevada"" contains streamflow records for the Muddy River and outflow channels of selected springs in the Muddy River springs area.
+Since these data have been published and are in the public domain, the data are not reproduced herein.
+In addition to these sources, the annually-published U.S. Geological Survey "Water Resources Data - Nevada" contains streamflow records for the Muddy River and outflow channels of selected springs in the Muddy River springs area.
 Historical records for daily flows of the Muddy River at the Warm Springs Road gage are available online at http://nwis.waterdata.usgs.gov/nv/nwis/discharge/?site_no=09416000.
 39"